Day Hiking – A Great Way To Get Fit And Enjoy Nature!

 - A candle or other fire starter.

 If you go on a more extended hike then you’ll usually take the same gear but take more food and drink.
-For more information on what to take with you, see my article about a detailed checklist of hiking equipment.
+For more information on what to take with you, see my article about a detailed checklist guide for hiking equipment.

 Navigation Methods for Day Hiking